 “Do you do group bookings?”

-Yes, I can do group bookings and at a special discount price on application, but I do prefer a one-on-one basis as more attention is then given to the individual and I find that most of my clients also prefer that way.
-However, if group bookings are required, that is not a problem, providing for no more than 6 persons with one ultimate goal in mind.
+Yes, I can do group bookings and at a special discount price on application, but I do prefer a 1-on-1 basis as more attention is then given to the individual and I find that most of my clients also prefer it that way.
+However, if group bookings are required, that is not a problem, providing for no more than 6 persons (social distancing required), but all with the one ultimate goal in mind.